retentioneering/retentioneering-tools/docs/source/compare.rst

     convertion = lambda x: int(['payment_done'] in x['event'].unique())

     data.rete.compare(groups=(test, control),
-                      group_names=('test','control'),
-                      function=convertion)
+                      function=convertion,
+                      test='mannwhitneyu',
+                      group_names=('test','control'))

 .. parsed-literal::

-    test (mean ± SD): 0.227 ± 0.419, n = 554
+    group_1 (mean ± SD): 0.227 ± 0.419, n = 554
-    control (mean ± SD): 0.148 ± 0.355, n = 573
+    group_2 (mean ± SD): 0.148 ± 0.355, n = 573
-    'test' is greater than 'control' with P-value: 0.02724
+    'group_1' is greater than 'group_2' with P-value: 0.00034

 .. image:: _static/compare/compare_1.png

+Parameters for function rete.compare():
+    * groups: tuple (g1, g2), where g1 and g2 are collections of user_id`s (list, tuple or set) of two groups for comparison.
+    * function(x): function that takes single user dataset as an argument and returns a single numerical value (see below for more examples).
+    * test: {'ks_2samp', 'mannwhitneyu'}, selected statistical test to test the null hypothesis that 2 independent samples are drawn from the same distribution.
+One-sided tests are used, meaning that distributions are compared 'less' or 'greater'.
+For discrete variables (like convertions or number of purchase) use `Mann-Whitney test <https://en.wikipedia.org/wiki/Mann–Whitney_U_test>`__ (‘mannwhitneyu’).
+For continious variables (like average_check) use `Kolmogorov-Smirnov test <https://en.wikipedia.org/wiki/Kolmogorov–Smirnov_test>`__ ('ks_2samp').
+    * group_names - optional parameter to set group names for the output.

-We can see that test group performed statistically significantly better than control group (given P-value threshold for significance 0.05), threfore change must be implemented.
+We can see that in the example above test group performed statistically significantly better than control group (given P-value threshold for significance 0.05), threfore change must be implemented.
 Histogram just illustrates how the metric is distributed between groups (in the example above metrics can only be 0 or 1).

 To illustrate better how to define custom metrics and pass it as an argument to rete.compare() function let's compare couple more metrics.
 Suppose we would like to compare average check between test and control groups.
 Again, it's very easy:

 .. code:: ipython3

     average_check = lambda x: x['transaction_value'].mean()

     data.rete.compare(groups=(test, control),
-                      group_names=('test','control'),
-                      function=average_check)
+                      function=average_check,
+                      test='ks_2samp',
+                      group_names=('test','control'))

 .. parsed-literal::